robang74/isar.priv/RECIPE-API-CHANGELOG.md

   * Custom image classes need to be added to IMAGE_CLASSES (e.g., in local.conf
     or machine config) so Isar will include them.

-New conversions can be added by defining CONVERSION_CMD_type.
+New conversions can be added by defining CONVERSION_CMD:type.
   * Dependencies that need to be installed are given as CONVERSION_DEP_type.
   * New conversions must be added to CONVERSION_TYPES before they can be used.
   * In conversion commands